Representation of Hamilton-Jacobi equation in optimal control theory with unbounded control set: Introduction

 In this paper we provide further developments of representation theorems from \cite{AM}.
 Misztela \cite{AM} studied faithful representations of Hamiltonians with the compact control set.
 A necessary condition for the existence of such representations is boundedness of Legendre-Fenchel conjugates of Hamiltonians on effective domains; see \cite[Thm.
 3.1]{AM}.
 However, in many cases Hamiltonians do not have bounded Legendre-Fenchel conjugates on effective domains.
 In Section \ref{section-3} we see that for this type of Hamiltonians there exist faithful representations with the unbounded control set.
 We used a new method to construct a faithful representation.
-Our representation $(A,f,l)$ of $H$ is an epigraphical representation, i.e. a triple $(A,f,l)$ which satisfies $\e(t,x,A)=\E H^{\ast}(t,x,\cdot)$, where $\e=(\,f,l\,)$.
-An epigraphical representation is a relaxed version of a graphical representation used by Rampazzo \cite{FR} and Frankowska-Sedrakyan \cite{F-S}.
-A representation $(A,f,l)$ of $H$ is a graphical representation if a triple $(A,f,l)$ satisfies $\e(t,x,A)=\G H^{\ast}(t,x,\cdot)$, where $\e=(\,f,l\,)$.
-In a graphical representation the function $f$ is locally Lipschitz continuous with respect to $x$.
-However, the function $l$ is discontinuous with respect to x in general; see Section \ref{dfrentger}.
-The interested reader can find in \cite{AM} more differences between graphical and epigraphical representations.
-Earlier, Ishii \cite{HI} proposed a representation $(A,f,l)$ involving continuous functions $f,l$ with the infinite-dimensional control set $A$ and expressed the solution of a stationary Hamilton-Jacobi equation as the value function of the associated infinite horizon optimal control problem.
-The lack of local Lipschitz continuity of functions $f,l$ with respect to the variable $x$ in Ishii \cite{HI} paper causes trouble in applications.
+Our representation $(A,f,l)$ of $H$ is an epigraphical representation, i.e. a triple $(A,f,l)$ which satisfies the following condition